anhaidgroup/delex/examples/Single-Machine-Example.md

 # Step-by-step guide to running Delex

 This guide is a step-by-step guide to running Delex.
-For this guide, we will assume that you have already installed everything from the provided installation guides.
+For this guide, we will assume that you have already installed everything from the appropriate [Single Machine Installation Guide](https://github.com/anhaidgroup/delex/blob/docs/doc/installation-guides/install-single-machine.md).

 ## Step One: Download datasets